 In accordance with the Company's certificate of incorporation and Bylaws, the Board is divided into three classes of approximately equal size.
 The members of each class are elected to serve a three-year term with the term of office of each class ending in successive years.
-Adam Feinstein is a Class I director whose term expires at the Company's 2016 annual meeting of stockholders.
-Mr. Feinstein has been nominated for and has agreed to stand for reelection to the Board to serve as a Class I director of the Company for three years and until his successor is duly elected and qualified or until his death, resignation or removal, whichever is earliest to occur.
+Matthew Lozow and Brent Turner are Class II directors whose terms expire at the Company's 2017 annual meeting of stockholders.
+Each of Mr. Lozow and Mr. Turner have been nominated for and have agreed to stand for re-election to the Board to serve as a Class II director of the Company for three years and until his successor is duly elected and qualified or until his death, resignation or removal, whichever is earliest to occur.

-The nominee for director with the highest number of affirmative votes will be elected as a Class I director.
-Unless you otherwise instruct, proxies will be voted for election of the nominee who is listed above as director nominee.
-The Company has no reason to believe that any nominee will be unable to serve, but in the event that the nominee is unwilling or unable to serve as a director and the Board does not, in that event, choose to reduce the size of the Board, the persons voting the proxy may vote for the election of another person in accordance with their judgment.
+The two nominees for director with the highest number of affirmative votes will be elected as Class II directors.
+Unless you otherwise instruct, proxies will be voted for election of both nominees listed above as director nominees.
+The Company has no reason to believe that any nominee will be unable to serve, but in the event that a nominee is unwilling or unable to serve as a director and the Board does not, in that event, choose to reduce the size of the Board, the persons voting the proxy may vote for the election of another person in accordance with their judgment.

-The Board unanimously recommends that you vote for this nominee for Class I director and proxies solicited by the Board will be voted in favor thereof unless a stockholder has indicated otherwise on the proxy.
+The Board unanimously recommends that you vote FOR both nominees for Class II directors and proxies solicited by the Board will be voted in favor thereof unless a stockholder has indicated otherwise on the proxy.

-Director Standing for Election
+Directors Standing for Election